Scottish Episcopal Church History

 St Andrews’ Castle was the home of the Bishops, and then the Archbishops, of St Andrews and was the scene of much violence during the Reformation.
 The first castle was probably built around 1200 but the present ruins show much subsequent development.

 In 1144 religious life in St Andrews was enhanced with the establishment of a community of Augustinian Canons.
 It meant that the existing clergy, the Culdees, were displaced, eventually finding a home in the most easterly of the churches of the town - Saint Mary-on-the-Rock - on a promontory overlooking the harbour.
-Only the foundations and first courses of its the walls still stand.
+Only the foundations and first few courses of its walls still stand.

 Down the centuries the Cathedral has been battered by storms and gales but it was the wind of change of the Reformation which did the real damage.
 On June 11th 1559 John Knox, back once more in St Andrews, preached a sermon which so aroused people that they went to the Cathedral and destroyed all that the Reformers described as "Popery".
 The Canons may, or may not, have had time to hide the relics of Andrew the Apostle.
 The relics disappeared that day and have not been seen since.
 A plaque in the Cathedral ruins today marks the place where the Shine of Andrew once stood.
 The Church of Saint Mary-on-the-Rock was also destroyed, probably in the first wave of attacks on June 11th.
 The Cathedral and its monastery ceased to function on June 14th and within a week all the Augustinian Canons had left the town.

-Today all that remains of the great Cathedral are fragments - a large part of the Precinct wall is still in place as are parts of the west gable, facing the old town's two main streets, a wall of the nave and the east gable.
+Today all that remains of the great Cathedral are fragments - a large part of the Precinct wall is still in place as are parts of the west gable, facing the old town's two main streets, part of a wall of the nave and the east gable.